 We are also happy to welcome Free Mover students at Frankfurt School.
 Please contact the International Office to learn more about our requirements, the tuition fee structure and the application procedures.

 Module selection is done via the FS Online Campus before the start of the semester.
 Students will be invited via email for the course selection period.
 Add/drop is possible before the start of classes.
-You can find the modules catalogues on the right side of the page (subject to change).

 Master Exchange students should choose courses from one of the following programmes: Master in Management, Master of Finance, Master in Applied Data Sciences or from the Electives (subject to availability, no guarantees can be given).
 The module catalogue is available at the International Office before the start of the selection period (July/November).
 Please note that the Master programmes are completely taught in English.